DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-pdf-content.md

     > * **Bind to a PDF file**
     >   Specify the file's path or URL in the control's **Source URL** property.
 The specified file should be available when a report is generated.
     > * **Save the PDF content in the report**
-    >   Click the **Source** property's ellipsis button and select the file from which to load the content.
+    >   Click the **Source** property's ellipsis button and select the file from which to load content.

 The report is ready and can be viewed in the **Preview** tab.
 Each PDF document is printed on a separate page and uses its own page settings.